boyank/yoc/README.md

 version 2, works with yahoo.com website design since July 2016.

+###Quick start

 yahoo_options.py is a command line tool for scraping financial options prices and related data from <a href=http://finance.yahoo.com/>finance.yahoo.com</a>

-It's written in Python 2.7 and also ported to Python 3.4 using 2to3 tool (TODO for ver.2).
+It's written in Python 2.7 and also ported to Python 3.4 using 2to3 tool.

 It can be used to scrape current options data for one or more tickers.

 There are several ways to supply list of tickers (in order of priority):

 -as command line arguments